seenigel/Pushnotif/README.md

 pip install -r requirements.txt
 ```

+Create a `.env` file in this directory and add this info:
+USER_KEY=INSERTYOURUSERKEYHERE
+APP_KEY=INSERTYOURAPPKEYHERE

+You can find your user key on the Pushover home page.
+To get an app key you'll need to (register an application)[https://pushover.net/apps/build] with Pushover

 ## Sending a push notification
 python push.py -mes "Hello world" -t "This is a terminal test" -p 1
 ```